Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 No, simulation (a.k.a. sandbox) uses different scenarios and has different prices than production, therefore it calculates different margin for the same portfolio.

+## Security

+### Where is cPME running?

+cPME is deployed in Deutsche Boerse VPC (Virtual Private Cloud) within the Frankfurt region of Amazon Web Services.

+### How is the communication designed, is it encrypted?

+In essence cPME has a simple client-server architecture.
+Client is either your browser or whatever you are making direct API calls from.
+Server is the backend accepting API calls.
+All communication between the backend and clients are running over HTTS.

+### Are the requests or results archived?

+On the backend side all calculations are done in memory only.
+No records are kept of the information processed.

+### How do you ensure availability and disaster recovery?

+cPME is stateless and highly elastic.
+It runs in a highly-available Kubernetes cluster spread that is spread across three AWS Availability Zones.